Clerkship Courses - Year 3

 Course Duration: 6 weeks

-The six-week Obstetrics and Gynaecology rotation offers a variety of clinical activities related to all aspects women’s health care, including rotations in labour and delivery, inpatient antenatal and postpartum units, antenatal clinics, gynaecologic ambulatory care, inpatient gynaecology units, the operating room and the emergency department.
-In addition to clinical activities, you attend daily small-group teaching seminars on a range of obstetrical and gynaecological topics.
-Further to the seminar series, each hospital site also conducts its own set of teaching and/or grand rounds which you are expected to attend.
-Students are assigned to one of eight teaching hospital sites.
+The six-week Obstetrics and Gynaecology rotation offers a variety of clinical activities related to all aspects women’s health care, including rotations in labour and delivery, inpatient antenatal and postpartum units, antenatal clinics, gynaecologic ambulatory care, inpatient gynaecology units, the operating room and in emergency department consultations as they pertain to OBGYN concerns.
+In addition to clinical activities, a program of daily small-group teaching seminars on a range of obstetrical and gynaecological topics takes place at the primary sites.
+Further to the seminar series, each hospital site also conducts its own set of grand rounds which students are expected to attend.
+Students are assigned to one of seven main teaching hospital sites with community-based subrotation experiences available as well.

 Paediatrics [PAE310Y]